jataware/views2_ensemble/OpenViEWS2/README.md

 	    cd /OpenViEWS2/storage/
 		zip -r ../storage.zip .
 2. Now we have our zipped data and models.
 We can use the upload_to_s3.py script for that.
+You will need to add the access keys to the script for this to work.

 		   python ~/views2_ensemble_updated/OpenViEWS2/projects/model_development/upload_to_s3.py